Kornitˣ LGM Virtual Product Creation Guide

 Data & Branding

-The following parts of this document will detail the exact data and branding we expect to be added to each LGM virtual product.
+The following parts of this document will detail the exact data and branding we expect to be added to each virtual product.

-1. Adding the UPC Number
+1. UPC Number

-2. Brand Name
+2. Brand Naming

 3. Brand Requirements

-4. Virtual Retail SKU Mapping
+4. Virtual SKU Mapping

-Adding the UPC Number
+UPC Number

 To access the variants simply click into the virtual products "General" menu and select "Variants" as shown below.